-The subject project propses multi family residential units on land that is planned for residential uses in the Fresno General Plan.
-The project will not occur at a scale or scope with potential to contributre substantially or cumulatively to existing or projected air quality violations, impacts, or increases of criteria pollutants for which the San Joaquin Valley region is under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors).
-The proposed project will comply with all applicable air quality plans; therefore the project wil not confolict with or obstruct an applicable air quality plan.
-The project must comply with the construction and development requirmnts of the San Joaquin Valley Air Pollution Control District (SJVAPCD), therefore, no violations of air quality standards will occur.
+The subject project proposes single-family and multi-family residential units on land that is planned for commercial and light industrial uses in the Fresno General Plan.
+The project will not occur at a scale or scope with potential to contribute substantially or cumulatively to existing or projected air quality violations, impacts, or increases of criteria pollutants for which the San Joaquin Valley region is under an applicable federal or state ambient air quality standard (including releasing emissions that exceed quantitative thresholds for ozone precursors).
+The proposed project will comply with all applicable air quality plans; therefore the project will not conflict with or obstruct an applicable air quality plan.
+The project must comply with the construction and development requirements of the SJVAPCD, therefore, no violations of air quality standards will occur.
 Development of the subject property will not expose sensitive receptors to substantial pollutant concentrations.
 Due to the close proximity of other residential and urban uses surrounding the subject site, the project will not result in a significant impact to sensitive receptors as no net increase of pollutants will occur.
 Residential development is considered a "sensitive receptor" type use.